 Do you remember the date of your wedding anniversary?
-If you didn’t cheat and look at the cross-stitch on the bedroom wall, give yourself some points.
+If you didn’t cheat and look at the engraved date on your wedding band, give yourself some points.

 How many years have you been married?
 If you had to think to figure it out, take away some points.

 How did you celebrate your last anniversary?
 Did you remember without having to ask your spouse what you did?

 If the answer is yes, give yourself a few more points.
 Add some points to your total if you did something fun as a couple.
 If you let it slide by with no real celebration because you didn’t have time or were too tired, take away a few points.
 If you completely forgot your wedding anniversary, you just lost ALL your points.

 Couples marry and even a year or two into their marriage they are still planning crazy fun adventures to celebrate their love.
 But after a few years, things begin to settle down.
 Children come along and creativity often flies out the window.
 Who has time or even feels like planning to celebrate a silly anniversary?

 We do a great job of celebrating birthdays and holidays, but lots of couples let their wedding anniversary slide by.
 Think about it – how many wedding anniversaries do you recall celebrating?

 Birthdays and holidays are certainly things to celebrate.
 But, considering how much time, effort and energy it takes to make a marriage really hum, wedding anniversaries are cause for celebration.
 If your marriage faced exceptional challenges during the year, some anniversaries might deserve a huge celebration to acknowledge making it through the tough times.